About Me

 Family and Early Life

 Warren Charles Trenchard was born (1944) in St. John’s, Newfoundland to Charles Edward Trenchard (1911–62) and Violet Frances Noseworthy (1912–2006) as their only child.
 At age 10, he relocated with his parents to Indiana in the United States.
 After living as an adult in Michigan, Massachusetts, and Illinois, he moved with his family to Alberta, Canada in 1975, where they resided until returning to the United States in 1995.
-In retirement, he now lives in Corona, California.
+In retirement, he now lives in Hideout, Utah.

 In 1967, Trenchard married Marilyn Joyce Beaumont (1945–2013).
 They had three children: Mark Edward (b.
 1969), David Wayne (b.
 1972), and Kevin Scott (b.
 1980).
 His grandchildren include Cadence and Kendra (through Mark), Miles and Marie (through David), and Braden, Liam, Nathaniel, and Jackson (through Kevin).